 Dear Members of the Search Committee,

-It is with my great honor to apply for the position of Assistant Professor in the Clinical Mental Health Counseling program at the University of Texas at El Paso.
-I am currently a doctoral candidate in Counselor Education at the University of Central Florida (UCF; CACREP-accredited; a U.S. News and World Report nationally ranked [10th] Counselor Education program in 2018 & 2019), and fully anticipate graduating by May 2023.
-Prior to my doctoral studies at UCF, I attended the Seoul National University (SNU; the most prestigious university in South Korea; a U.S. News and World Report first ranked [1st ] Best Global Universities in South Korea), where I received my Master’s degree (M.A.) in Educational Counseling in 2014, and two bachelor’s degrees (B.A.) in Education and Psychology in 2012.
+It is with great hope and aspiration that I am applying for the position of Assistant Professor in the Clinical Mental Health Counseling program at the University of Texas at El Paso.
+I am currently a doctoral candidate in Counselor Education at the University of Central Florida (UCF), and fully anticipate graduating by May 2023.
+Prior to my doctoral studies at UCF, I attended the Seoul National University (SNU), where I received my Master’s degree (M.A.) in Educational Counseling in 2014, and two bachelor’s degrees (B.A.) in Education and Psychology in 2012.
 My passion for counselor education and supervision includes conducting research to advocate for underrepresented populations and fostering student development through teaching.
 In the same vein, I admire your department’s commitment to develop collaborative partnerships that encourage your mission to promote social justice for groups that have been historically disenfranchised.
-I am confident that the strong evidence of my excellence in research, teaching, supervision, counseling, and service demonstrates that I am a very good fit for the Assistant Professor position in Department of Education Sciences and at University of Missouri.
+Kindly allow me to present a brief summary of my research and work experience for this application below:

 Research My research agenda includes multiculturalism & underrepresented population, relationship in counseling and supervision, and research methodology.
 My dissertation aligns with my passion for the topics and is entitled “Counselors’ Dimension of Collectivism/Individualism and Recognized Working Alliance: The Role of Self-Differentiation & Countertransference.”
 The possible results will potentially enable counselor educators to better understand the relationship factors of underrepresented counselors of color.
-In addition, my expertise includes competency in diverse methodologies, ranging from advanced statistics to the assessment of physiological changes (e.g., heart rate, sympathetic-parasympathetic activation, etc.); I have finished my Master's dissertation on the subject, and I have submitted the revised paper to the International Journal of Stress Management (IJSM).
-As a strong advocate for marginalized groups, I have been involved on several research projects related to minority populations.
-I am a current member of three research teams and have collaboratively worked on the investigations respectively related to underrepresented LGBTQI+ populations, minority faculty, and Asian American counselors.
-I also have several research projects that enable my passion for being an aid for marginalized people.
-I have presented & lectured widely at any chance to share the ideas and results of my research.
+In addition, my expertise includes competency in diverse methodologies, ranging from advanced statistics to the assessment of physiological changes (e.g., heart rate, sympathetic-parasympathetic activation, etc.).
+As a strong advocate for marginalized groups, I have been involved in several research projects related to minority populations.
+Currently, I am a member of three research teams and have collaboratively worked on the investigations related to underrepresented LGBTQI+ populations, minority faculty, and Asian American counselors respectively.
+Presenting my work and research at multiple events has also been a greatly rewarding experience.
+The methodology courses undertaken at the Education & Psychology departments at SNU and my stint as Operations Manager for Research Method and Statistics Workshops at SNU have provided a strong quantitative and qualitative foundation for my research activities.

-Moreover, to become an ideal researcher in line with current academical needs, I have undertaken all the methodology courses offered by the Education and Psychology departments at SNU, and obtained the highest marks from all.
-On top of that, thanks to having served as an Operations Manager for Research Method and Statistics Workshops at SNU, I am especially competent in various quantitative knowledge and skills.
-Besides the current Doctoral program, I also have delved myself into methodologies by registering for the "Advanced Qualitative Methodology Certificate" at UCF.
-Even though not all my research experiences and abilities can be outlined here, I am sure that the above-mentioned examples represent my socially and academically vibrant researcher personality.
+.